aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/080_cicd/030_start_pipeline/_index.md

 Wait for the infrastructure provisioning step to complete.
 After this step, our Experiment will start.
-You can monitor the progress of your experiment from both the CodePipeline details page of the [FIS console](https://console.aws.amazon.com/fis/home?#Experiments).
+You can monitor the progress of your experiment from both the CodePipeline details page or from the [FIS console](https://console.aws.amazon.com/fis/home?#Experiments).

 Click on the running experiment.
 You should see the experiment in a running status.